Use the back button to select a different record.

 Luska J. Twyman was born in Hiseville, KY, the son of Eliza Twyman.
 In 1968 he became the first African American mayor of Glasgow and, for 17 years, the only African American mayor in Kentucky.
 He was also the first African American to serve on the U.S. Commission of Human Rights.
 Twyman was a 1939 graduate of Kentucky State University and a World War II veteran.
 He was a former principal of the Ralph Bunch School for African Americans in Glasgow.
 The Luska J. Twyman Memorial Park in Glasgow is named in his honor.
 There is also a Kentucky Historical Marker [#2019] honoring Twyman in the Glasgow Public Square.
 For more see "Kentucky City Council Names Black Mayor," Jet, vol. 35, issue 1 (Oct.
 10, 1968), p.
 4; Luska Twyman in the Kentucky Files - Biography at the Kentucky Department for Libraries and Archives; and S. Brown, "Luska Twyman, Kentucky's first Black mayor, dies," Lexington Herald-Leader, 01/29/1988, City/State section, p.
 C1.

-Subjects: Activists, Civil Rights, Education and Educators, Military & Veterans, Parks, Politicians, Politics, Appointments & Elections, Mayors, Grade Schools & High Schools in Kentucky, Human Rights Commissions (Outside Kentucky)
+Subjects: Activists, Civil Rights, Education and Educators, Military & Veterans, Parks & Resorts, Politicians, Politics, Appointments & Elections, Mayors, Grade Schools & High Schools in Kentucky, Human Rights Commissions (Outside Kentucky)

 Geographic Region: Hiseville and Glasgow, Barren County, Kentucky